 The cylindrical geometry of these experiments permits a change in the buckling of the system by changing the height of the solution of the assembly.
 This section presents the method used to obtain the nonleakage probability from buckling perturbations.
 A value of the neutron age can then be obtained from the nonleakage probability.
 The nonleakage probability during slowing down is given by the Fourier transform of the point slowing-down kernel in an infinite medium.
-This probability can be written in moments of r which are defined by the relation in which G(r) is the slowing-down kernel.
-The nonleakage probability becomes
+This probability can be written in 1 relation in which G(r) nonleakage provide the provided state of the prov